History of antisemitism: Canonization of Simon of Trent

 Simon of Trent was a boy from the city of Trento, Italy, who was found dead at the age of two in 1475, having allegedly been kidnapped, mutilated, and drained of blood.
 His disappearance was blamed on the leaders of the city's Jewish community, based on confessions extracted under torture, in a case that fueled the rampant antisemitism of the time.
 Simon was regarded as a saint, and was canonized by Pope Sixtus V in 1588.

-Seventeenth century
+17th century

 During the 1614 Fettmilch uprising, mobs led by Vincenz Fettmilch looted the Jewish ghetto of Frankfurt, expelling Jews from the city.
 Two years later emperor Matthias executed Fettmilch and made the Jews return to the city under protection by imperial soldiers.

 In the mid-17th century, Peter Stuyvesant, the last Dutch Director-General of the colony of New Amsterdam, later New York City, sought to bolster the position of the Dutch Reformed Church by trying to stem the religious influence of Jews, Lutherans, Catholics and Quakers.
 He stated that Jews were "deceitful", "very repugnant", and "hateful enemies and blasphemers of the name of Christ".
 However, religious plurality was already a cultural tradition and a legal obligation in New Amsterdam and in the Netherlands, and his superiors at the Dutch West India Company in Amsterdam overruled him.

+The Caribbean offered Jews amongst the most freedoms of any place in the 17th century world.
+By the mid-century, Jews became a constant presence in the West Indian colonies, particularly those under British rule.
+The dearth of resources and lack of common will to establish a strong Church presence in the colonies allowed many Jews to acquire Letters of Denization, granting them the status of English subjects.
+Nonetheless, Jews in colonies like Jamaica were subject to higher additional taxes, were prohibited from holding public office, and could not serve in the militia.
+In 1661, Merchants in Barbados petitioned for Jews to be barred from trade "the Jews are a people so subtle in matters of trade" continuing "that in a short time they will not only ingross trade among themselves, but will be able to divert the benefit thereof to other places."
+Such antisemitic attitudes caused many Jews to settle in the Leeward Islands; however, even across smaller colonies, Jews continued to be treated as second-class citizens.